qut-dmrc/encrypt_all_the_things/README.md

 * run `npm install -g reveal-md`,
 * then in downloaded and extracted folder `reveal-md encrypt_all_the_things.md`.

+*At a later date we will upload a PDF version and host it as a website*

 Enjoy!

 ### How to edit